 During his career, Craig has worked across many industries, including postal, transportation and travel services, retail, communications, electronics and high tech, and aerospace and defense.
 Since 2001, he has been focused on serving public service organizations, primarily in the U.S. federal government.
 Craig is recognized for developing and managing client relationships, as well as for his experience in bringing best practices to help clients improve their business performance and deliver greater value for their customers.

-Previously, Hether served as the Senior Director of the Northeast Healthcare and Life Science team, working with numerous providers and academic medical centers, spanning the public and private sectors.
+Previously, Hether served as the senior director of the Northeast Healthcare and Life Science team, working with numerous providers and academic medical centers, spanning the public and private sectors.
 During her ten years at Microsoft, Hether has held a number of key roles across the Microsoft US team.
-Prior to Microsoft, Hether worked in technology research serving as the VP of Sales for TheInfoPro and RVP of Media Metrix.
+Prior to Microsoft, Hether worked in technology research serving as the VP of sales for TheInfoPro and RVP of Media Metrix.

-Sharon has more than 20 years of experience and a proven track record of success in technology, operations, business / process transformation, and finance leadership roles.
-She joined TIAA in 2017 from JPMorgan Chase, where she was Technology CFO/COO for the Corporate Investment Bank division, responsible for $3.6 billion in annual technology spend and the delivery of a $200 million, multi-year efficiency program.
+Sharon has more than 20 years of experience and a proven track record of success in technology, operations, business and process transformation, and finance leadership roles.
+She joined TIAA in 2017 from JPMorgan Chase, where she was Technology CFO/COO for the corporate investment bank division, responsible for $3.6 billion in annual technology spend and the delivery of a $200 million, multi-year efficiency program.
 Sharon held other technology and process leadership roles of increasing responsibility at JPMorgan, including managing transformational initiatives across the $1 billion banking technology portfolio and driving process re-engineering efforts in the wholesale business.
 She also spent more than 12 years with General Electric in the GE capital and finance divisions in roles that ranged from project management to chief information officer, where she managed a $25 million IT budget and more than 400 resources.

-Aditya is a Principal (Partner) with Deloitte Consulting LLP, and leads Life Sciences Strategy and Analytics, Innovation, AI/Blockchain, and Hybrid Solutions (Products and Solutions) practices to deliver smarter insights and innovative solutions to drive change and value for organizations.
+Aditya is a principal partner with Deloitte Consulting LLP, and leads Life Sciences Strategy and Analytics, Innovation, AI/Blockchain, and Hybrid Solutions (Products and Solutions) practices to deliver smarter insights and innovative solutions to drive change and value for organizations.
 His primary focus has been in leading and delivering strategy, innovation, analytics, AI, blockchain, products and technology-enabled transformation initiatives to improve patient outcomes.

 Prior to Deloitte, Aditya was co-founder and CEO of a biotech start-up focusing on drug discovery leveraging innovative, novel techniques and technologies.
 He also held various management roles at BearingPoint (Formerly KPMG Consulting).